probabilistic-numerics/probnum/docs/source/tutorials.rst

 Linear Operators
 ----------------

 Linear algebra is fundamental to arguably most of scientific computation.
-ProbNum defines (finite-dimensional) linear operators in a memory-efficient manner that are use  implements probabilistic numerical methods to solve linear systems.
+ProbNum implements (finite-dimensional) linear operators in a memory-efficient manner with support for lazy arithmetic.

 .. nbgallery::
    :caption: Linear Operators